sentialx/WebExpress2/README.md

 * New tab page
 * Context menus, keyboard shortcuts etc.
 * Other features like screenshots etc.
+* Screenshots
+* Downloads
+* Tutorial for extensions

 #See bug or missing feature?
 You can write on Issues page or create new pull request